FLClab/2-Species-SPLIT-STED/README.md

 The source code `2 Species SPLIT-STED` relies on Python scientific librairies.
 The source code was tested in a Python 3.11 environnement.
 We provide a `requirements.txt` file to facilitate the installation of the necessary dependencies.

-Assuming the users have a working installation of Python on their computer (we recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/)), the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.
+Assuming the users have a working installation of Python on their computer (we recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/)), and either cloned or downloaded the files in this repository on their computer, the users should create a new Python 3.11 environnement to avoid impacting on other file dependencies.

 ```bash
 conda create -n FLIM python=3.11.4
 conda activate FLIM
 pip install -r requirements.txt
 ```
 If available, install the specpy package provided with the Imspector software for your specific python version.

 All data is provided as both .tiff and .msr files and the scripts can read both.
-If you want to use these scripts with other data formats, simply change the load_image and select_channel functions.
+If you want to use these scripts with other data formats, simply change the load_image and select_channel functions in Functions/Main_Functions.py.

 ## Folder contents
 ### Acquisition